8 Tools - Modulators

 Dispatch is massively flexible in how you can define and combine modulation sources and types.
 It can also be quite intimidating at first to know what’s going on.
 I can recommend reviewing the Cong Burn (Dispatch developer) video on the tool on Youtube: https://youtu.be/Vlef8VON4Rw

 The vision for Dispatch is that it can be a single modulation device that can send modulation out to parameters throughout an Ableton Live set, rather than having modulators and LFOs scattered throughout the set.
-If you have the intention of creating generative ambient music where everything is modulated and curated for an extended playback, then Dispatch may be useful to control levels, panning, sends etc. in a single device.
+If you have the intention of creating generative music where everything is modulated and curated for an extended playback, then Dispatch may be useful to control levels, panning, sends etc. in a single device.

-8.11 Deviate
+8.10 Deviate

 We’ve come across the free Deviate Max for Live device from Novel Music in the section [Tools - Chords and added notes], but it also offers random modulation control on parameters.
 You can dial up randomness at various levels in Deviate, and also control the amount of randomness which is very useful in generative music.
 But it also has a key feature - the ability to monitor parameter deviations in its “MEMORY” and then “Lock” in patterns if you find something you like - this mirrors functionality in Turing Machine modules that exist in the modular synthesis world.